Simulated annealing: Acceptance probabilities

-In 1990, Moscato and Fontanari, and independently Dueck and Scheuer, proposed that a deterministic update (i.e. one that is not based on the probabilistic acceptance rule) could speed-up the optimization process without impacting on the final quality.
-Moscato and Fontanari conclude from observing the analogous of the "specific heat" curve of the "threshold updating" annealing originating from their study that "the stochasticity of the Metropolis updating in the simulated annealing algorithm does not play a major role in the search of near-optimal minima".
+In 1990, Moscato and Fontanari, and independently Dueck and Scheuer, proposed that a deterministic update (i.e., one that is not based on the probabilistic acceptance rule) could speed up the optimization process without impacting the final quality.
+Moscato and Fontanari conclude, from observing the analog of the "specific heat" curve of the "threshold updating" annealing in their study, that "the stochasticity of the Metropolis updating in the simulated annealing algorithm does not play a major role in the search of near-optimal minima".
 Instead, they proposed that "the smoothening of the cost function landscape at high temperature and the gradual definition of the minima during the cooling process are the fundamental ingredients for the success of simulated annealing."
-The method subsequently popularized under the denomination of "threshold accepting" due to Dueck and Scheuer's denomination.
-In 2001, Franz, Hoffmann and Salamon showed that the deterministic update strategy is indeed the optimal one within the large class of algorithms that simulate a random walk on the cost/energy landscape.
+The method was subsequently popularized under the denomination of "threshold accepting" due to Dueck and Scheuer's denomination.
+In 2001, Franz, Hoffmann and Salamon showed that the deterministic update strategy is indeed the optimal one within the large class of algorithms that simulate a random walk on the cost or energy landscape.